-As odd as it sounds, when it comes to commercial real estate, owners routinely put buildings on the market without indicating the asking price, says Peng Liu, School of Hotel Administration.
+As odd as it sounds, when it comes to commercial real estate, owners routinely put buildings on the market without indicating the asking price, says Peng Liu, Hotel Administration.
 “Only 30 percent of commercial properties have an asking price.
 That means the majority are on the market without a listing price, which is really surprising!”

 Why Commercial Properties Have No Asking Price When Listed